 PtX Hub in Kenya

-The PtX Hub’s work in Kenya
+The PtX Hub’s work in Kenya at a glance

 Policy advisory on PtX potentials, sustainability, standards, and certification

-• Analysing Kenya’s potential for PtX concepts including sustainable aviation and marine fuels
+• Analysing Kenya’s potential for PtX concepts including Sustainable Aviation and Marine Fuels

 • Conducting feasibility studies and preparing business cases